Regional Government of Castile and León

 The Regional Government of Castile and León (Junta de Castilla y León; JCyL) is the governing and administrative body of the Spanish autonomous community of Castile and León and serves as the executive branch and regulatory authority.
 It comprises the President of the Junta, the vice-presidents and the ministers (consejeros).
 The function of the Junta is to govern and administer the autonomous community.

 The President and the seat of government

 The President of the Council is the ultimate representative of the community.
 The president directs the actions of the Junta of Castile and León and plays a coordinating role among Council members.
 The seat of the presidency is at the School of the Assumption of Valladolid, whose original blueprints from 1902 are attributed to Santiago Guadilla.

-The President is chosen by the Cortes of Castile and León, can be removed by them if he or she loses the support of more than half of the representatives, and has the capacity to appoint and dismiss the ministers.
+The President is chosen by the Cortes of Castile and León, can be removed by them if they lose the support of more than half of the representatives, and has the capacity to appoint and dismiss the ministers.
 The term of a president is tied to the legislature term length (the default legislative term is four years), and the president may be reelected without term limit.